LuisSky/nodejs-login-api/README.md

 - npm start
 - npx knex migrate:latest

-- you can use insomnia / postman or any another rest client to acess the endpoints
+- you can use insomnia / postman or any other rest client to acess the endpoints

 ## **Routes**
 /auth/signin - use to login